Reverse Osmosis System Overview

 - Automatic shut-off for water conservation

 Reverse Osmosis takes place when water passes from a less concentrated solution through a semi-permeable membrane.
 A potential energy difference exists between the two solutions causing water to flow through the membrane until the system reaches equilibrium.

 The Reverse Osmosis water system consists of three filtering components and involves the following stages in the purification process:

 1. Water travels through pre-filters to remove sediment and organic chemicals

-2. Water travels through membrane and removes 99% of inorganic chemicals
+2. Water travels through the membrane and removes 99% of inorganic chemicals

-4. Water travels through post-carbon filter before entering the spigot to provide clean-tasting water
+4. Water travels through the post-carbon filter before entering the spigot to provide clean-tasting water